symfony/symfony-docs/components/http_kernel.rst

 A full Working Example
 ----------------------

-When using the HttpKernel component, you're free to attach any listeners to the core events, use any controller resolver that implements the :class:`Symfony\\Component\\HttpKernel\\Controller\\ControllerResolverInterface` and use any argument resolver that implements the
+When using the HttpKernel component, you are free to attach any listeners to the core events, use any controller resolver that implements the :class:`Symfony\\Component\\HttpKernel\\Controller\\ControllerResolverInterface` and use any argument resolver that implements the